thalesorp/adopet-api/README.md

 This repository contains the source code of the REST API developed in Java with the Spring Boot 3 framework, which provides services to the AdoPet application.

+For the front-end part of the project, please refer to the [AdoPet Front-end repository](https://github.com/sucodelarangela/adopet).

 ## Features